ajaygtm/Moneyballing-Bank-Marketing/README.md

 ## Data Source

-The data used for this project are publicly available on UCI Machine Learning repository - [Bank Marketing Dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
+The data used for this project are publicly available on UCI Machine Learning repository - [**Bank Marketing Dataset**](https://archive.ics.uci.edu/ml/datasets/bank+marketing).
 Further details about the dataset is provided in the README file in the [data folder.](https://github.com/MAJgautam/Moneyballing-Bank-Marketing/tree/master/data)

 ## Analysis